ShivendraPorwal/electron-web-app/README.md

 ### Building Electron for Distribution

-To build the Electron application for distribution, use:
+To build the Electron application for distribution for window system, use:

 ```bash
 npm run electron:build
 ```

-This will generate platform-specific installers.
+This will generate windows-specific installers.

 ### Publishing Electron Application

-To publish the Electron application, use:
+To build and publish the Electron application for window system, use:

 ```bash
 npm run electron:publish